 IEEE 802.1 Wireless Local Area Networks Working Group

 Where comes the 802.1 WLAN term?
 It is a standard number created by IEEE and assigned for the WiFi network technologies.
 IEEE 802.1 Wireless Local Area Networks (WLAN) standard is management by the Working group.
 This working group consisting of experts, academics, vendors which drive the future of the standard.

 Wifi or WLAN standards are created very fast in recent years.
 Especially the usage popularity and needs of the customers make things happen faster.
-In the first years of the standards it was slow and there were very few standards but currently, there are a lot of standards.
+In the first years of the standards, it was slow and there were very few standards but currently, there are a lot of standards.
 WiFi standards are grouped in generations to name them better.
-Wifi standard generations are named with numbers like WiFi 1, WiFi 2, etc. In general newer generations will have stable, faster and lower energy consumptions standards with the advance of technology.
-WiFi family, standard and working group number of the WiFi or WLAN.
+Wifi standard generations are named with numbers like WiFi 1, WiFi 2, etc. In general newer generations will have stable, faster, and lower energy consumption standards with the advance of technology.
+WiFi family, standard, and working group number of the WiFi or WLAN.
 All WiFi or WLAN related standards are defined under this number as we will learn them below.
 802.11 standards generally use 2.4 and 5.0 GHz with some FHSS and DSSS signaling techniques.

 802.11b is named as Wi-Fi 1 generation.

 802.11ax is named as Wi-Fi 6 generation.

 802.11ad is named as WiGig generation because of its bandwidth and frequency bands.

 802.11 is the first standard defined under Wi-Fi.
 This standard provides 1 or 2 Mbps transmission speed in the 2.4 GHz frequency.
 The transmission is done with FHSS or DSS techniques.

 802.11 standard with some improvements.
 This standard provides 54 Mbps transmission speed in the 5 GHz band.
 802.11a uses orthogonal frequency division multiplexing for signaling.